 Away Suitcase Review:

-I feel like I constantly see Away suitcase ads in my Facebook feed and in the NYC subway (See promo code above).
+I feel like I constantly see Away suitcase ads in my Facebook feed and in the NYC subway (see promo above).
 But perhaps it’s because I love to travel and Facebook has done a good job in targeting me.
 Whatever it is, it worked.
-I had always been opposed to spending $200+ on carry on luggage, but now that I’m 6+ months in, I couldn’t be happier.
+I had always been opposed to spending $200+ on carry on luggage, but now that I’m 2 years in, I couldn’t be happier.

 I have used it for at least 15 trips at this point (domestic and internationally) and I am very happy with how it’s stood up thus far.
 This is a major upgrade from the Samsonite carry on I purchased 5 years ago.
 My biggest gripe with that old Samsonite was that it constantly fell over with awful balance, I have no such problem with my Away luggage.

 Away Suitcase Carry On Pros:

 - Lightweight with good balance.
 It comes in at only 7.2 lbs, and has 4 360° Hinomoto double-wheel spinners.
 You can easily stack another item on top of this and don’t have to worry about it toppling over.

 - Built in TSA approved lock to the zippers.
 I’ve lost a number of locks over the years, so this is a nice feature as well.